Jarugandi

 Jarugandi is a 2018 Indian Tamil-language action film written and directed by A. N. Pitchumani and co-produced by Nithin Sathya and Badri Kasthuri.
-The film features Jai, Reba Monica John, and Amit Tiwari in the lead roles, while Daniel Annie Pope, Robo Shankar, Ilavarasu, and Bose Venkat play supporting roles.
+The film features Jai and Reba Monica John, while Amit Tiwari, Daniel Annie Pope, Robo Shankar, Ilavarasu, and Bose Venkat play supporting roles.
 The music was composed by Bobo Shashi with editing by Praveen K. L. and cinematography by R. D. Rajasekhar.
 The production of this film started in late 2017.
-The film was released on 26 October 2018 and was a flop at the box office.
+The film was released on 26 October 2018 to negative reviews and was a flop at the box office.

 Plot

 Annoyed with the struggles of living as a lower-middle-class person, Sathya (Jai) decides to go to any extent to make money for his family.
-With his friend Paari (Daniel Annie Pope), he meets Samuel (Ilavarasu), who promises to provide him with money if he can forge documents.
+With his friend Paari (Daniel Annie Pope), he meets Samuel (Ilavarasu), who promises him money if he can forge documents.
 Sathya and Paari start a travel company and dream of a happy life.
 However, police officer Appadurai (Bose Venkat), aware of the forged documents, threatens to jail them unless they arrange ₹10 lakh in two days.
-Sathya sends his family away and along with Paari starts looking for the money to bribe Appadurai.
-A rich man Gajendran (Robo Shankar) who is in love with Keerthy (Reba Monica John), offers to give them the money if they help him win over his love interest.
+Sathya sends his family away and, along with Paari, starts looking for the money to bribe Appadurai.
+Gajendran (Robo Shankar), a rich man in love with Keerthy (Reba Monica John), offers them money if they help him win over his love interest.
 However, circumstances force Sathya to kidnap Keerthy, which earns him the wrath of a human trafficking group led by a gangster (Amit Tiwari).